 Jane Lew is a tiny town located in the state of West Virginia.
 With a population of 388 people and just one neighborhood, Jane Lew is the 216th largest community in West Virginia.
-Jane Lew has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Jane Lew was built prior to World War II, making it one of the older and more historic towns in the country.

 Jane Lew real estate is some of the most expensive in West Virginia, although Jane Lew house values don't compare to the most expensive real estate in the U.S.